LRB-IIMCB/ninetails/README.md

 ## Troubleshooting

 If you encounter a bug, please post it on github.
-To help diagnose the problem, send a minimal reproducible example (required inputs covering around 5-10 reads), so I will be able to reproduce the error and fix it for you.
+To help diagnose the problem, send a minimal reproducible example (required inputs covering around 5-10 reads + corresponding nanopolish output & sequencing summary), so I will be able to reproduce the error and fix it for you.

 ## Maintainer